jdc-cunningham/micro-crypto-trading/README.md

 ### Micro Crypto Trading
 Disclaimer: I am not an expert, this is just a fun hobby thing for this > blog post < (update)
+Disclaimer: Also note the local portfolio balance tracker can lose/gain cents over time due to rounding problems.

 ### Stack
 - web app